c19witness/uk-covid19-inquiry/2023-11-29_module-2/1_Dame_Jenny_Harries.rst

 Lastly and very quickly, just picking up on some of the comments you made about the effectiveness of masks used in the general population, can I ask you your view of the effectiveness of fluid-resistant
  :outline:`surgical masks` for combating  :outline:`aerosol transmission`?

 **Dame Harries**: So, I mean, that's quite a detailed technical question which is probably not for answering here and I'm happy to provide a written one on that.
-I mean, usually there is -- when you're working in a healthcare environment, often the fluid-resistance is therefore splash protection but obviously if the splash protection is critical, then you will actually have a shield as well.
+I mean, usually there is -- when you're working in a healthcare environment, often the fluid-resistance is therefore :outline:`splash protection` but obviously if the :outline:`splash protection` is critical, then you will actually have a shield as well.
 So, you know, that is quite a detailed answer.
 I'm very happy to provide one in writing.

 **Mr Stanton**: Thank you, Professor.